OKEAMAH/Git/docs/shell/the_big_picture.rst

 lines: shell vs economic protocol, Unix dependent vs JavaScript compatible, and library vs command-line interface.

-  - :package:`tezos-client-base` defines the client context, which is an object whose methods allow for: accessing a wallet of keys, interacting via the user, making RPC calls, and signing data using signer plug-ins.
+  - :package:`octez-client-base` defines the client context, which is an object whose methods allow for: accessing a wallet of keys, interacting via the user, making RPC calls, and signing data using signer plug-ins.
 Most of them, including RPC calling functions from